 3. You don’t want to face up to your own problems

 Our society regularly primes us to see marriage as a one-stop solution to all our problems.
 Many of us want to buy into this fantasy even as we have yet to confront and work out our own personal demons or problems.
+But there are things no one tells you about a marriage after the wedding is over.

 4. Everyone’s getting married